LBNL-UCB-STI/beam/docs/inputs.rst

    beam.agentsim.timeBinSize = 3600

 * simulationName: Used as a prefix when creating an output directory to store simulation results.
-* numAgents: This will limit the number of PersonAgents created in the simulation agents will be .
-Note that the number of agents is also limited by the total number of "person" elements in the population file specified by `matsim.modules.plans.inputPlansFile`.
+* numAgents: This will limit the number of PersonAgents created in the simulation agents will be . beam.sim.Note that the number of agents is also limited by the total number of "person" elements in the population file specified by `matsim.modules.plans.inputPlansFile`.
 In other words, if there are 100 people in the plans and numAgents is set to 50, then 50 PersonAgents will be created.
 If numAgents is >=100, then 100 PersonAgents will be created.
 Sampling to a smaller number of agents is accomplished by sampling full households until the desired number of PersonAgents is reached.
 This keeps the household structure intact.
 * thresholdForWalkingInMeters: Used to determine whether a PersonAgent needs to route a walking path through the network to get to a parked vehicle.
-If the vehicle is closer than thresholdForWalkingInMeters in Euclidean distance, then the walking trip is assumed to be instantaneous.
-Note, for performance reasons, we do not recommend values for this threshold less than 100m.
+If the vehicle is closer than thresholdForWalkingInMeters in Euclidean distance, then the walking trip is assumed to be instantaneous. beam.sim.Note, for performance reasons, we do not recommend values for this threshold less than 100m.
 * thresholdForMakingParkingChoiceInMeters: Similar to thresholdForWalkingInMeters, this threshold determines the point in a driving leg when the PersonAgent initiates the parking choice processes.
 So for 1000m, the agent will drive until she is <=1km from the destination and then seek a parking space.
 * schedulerParallelismWindow: This controls the discrete event scheduling window used by BEAM to achieve within-day parallelism.
 The units of this parameter are in seconds and the larger the window, the better the performance of the simulation, but the less chronologically accurate the results will be.
 * timeBinSize: For most auto-generated output graphs and tables, this parameter will control the resolution of time-varying outputs.